Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Conclusion

-In this work, we have established a robust and streamlined framework for the digital quantum simulation of strongly correlated fermionic systems, focusing on the unified physics of the Fermi polaron and the BEC--BCS crossover~\cite{zwerger2012bcs, giorgini2008theory}.
-By developing a unified Hamiltonian approach, we successfully mapped the continuous transition from a quasiparticle-dominated polaron regime to a molecular dimer phase onto a gate-based quantum circuit.

-We have demonstrated that the BEC--BCS crossover and polaron dynamics are not isolated phenomena but emergent manifestations of the same microscopic contact-interaction model.
-The transition between these regimes is governed by population imbalance and the coupling parameter $1/(k_F a)$, allowing for a single computational formalism to explore complex phase diagrams that previously required diverging theoretical approximations~\cite{nozieres1985bose, leggett2006quantum}.
+In this work, we have established a robust framework for the quantum computing demonstration of strongly correlated fermionic systems, focusing on the unified physics of the Fermi polaron and the BEC--BCS crossover~\cite{zwerger2012bcs, giorgini2008theory}.
+By developing an effective Hamiltonian approach, we successfully mapped the continuous transition from a quasiparticle-dominated polaron regime to a molecular dimer phase onto a gate-based quantum circuit.
+This formalism demonstrates that the BEC--BCS crossover and polaron dynamics are emergent manifestations of the same microscopic contact-interaction model, governed by population imbalance and the dimensionless coupling $1/(k_F a)$~\cite{nozieres1985bose, leggett2006quantum}.

-The implementation of a first-order Trotter-Suzuki decomposition allowed us to keep under control the quantum circuit depth, which is a limiting factor in current hardware.
-We identified that a minimum of 15 Trotter steps is essential to recover the simultaneous nature of kinetic and interaction terms, effectively bridging the gap between discrete digital operations and the continuous physical evolution of the system.

-The designed Ramsey interferometry protocol generated high-fidelity coherence signals.
-Subsequent Fourier analysis revealed a spectroscopic phase diagram where the linear energy renormalization ($E \propto U_{imp}$) in the strong-coupling limit constitutes an unequivocal signature of molecular bound-state formation.
-This result qualitatively reproduces observations from ultracold gas experiments~\cite{schirotzek2009observation, regal2004observation} and validates the predictive power of our Hamiltonian model.
+The implementation of a first-order Trotter-Suzuki decomposition allowed us for precise control over quantum circuit depth, with our analysis identifying a minimum of 15 Trotter steps as essential to effectively bridge the gap between discrete digital operations and physical evolution.
+Utilising a designed Ramsey interferometry protocol, we generated high-fidelity coherence signals whose subsequent Fourier analysis revealed a clear signature of molecular bound-state formation: a linear energy renormalisation ($E_{\rm pol} \propto U_{\imp}$) in the strong-coupling limit.
+This result qualitatively reproduces observations from seminal ultracold gas experiments~\cite{schirotzek2009observation, regal2004observation} and demonstrates the predictive power of our digital model in a hardware environment.

-Successful execution on the BSC-CNS quantum hardware provides empirical proof of the viability of a hybrid classical-quantum simulation.
-Despite intrinsic stochastic noise and readout errors in current devices, the Variational Quantum Eigensolver~(VQE) approach demonstrated remarkable resilience, converging properly toward the ground state and preserving the fundamental symmetries of the system.
-Despite current hardware constraints---specifically decoherence and gate fidelities limiting the achievable spectral resolution---this work traces a clear path forward.
-The integration of active error mitigation strategies, such as Zero-Noise Extrapolation~(ZNE), will be fundamental as simulators scale toward Fermi seas with larger particle numbers.